surf-visualization/blospray/docs/sciviz.md

 - No control of the pixel filter used for the final output image
 - Less control of path tracing settings, e.g. can't set limits on the number of bounces per type

+Limitations of Cycles compared to OSPRay:

+- OSPRay supports simple geometric shapes and their colors to defined by a few data arrays.
+This allows large numbers of colored spheres, cylinders or streamlines.
+Cycles, in contrast, supports only triangle meshes, subdivision meshes, curves and volumes (XXX check this).
+So even simple shapes like spheres need to be defined by a mesh of some sorts, although these can approximated with a subdiv cube mesh.
+But adding a unique color to each shape involves using vertex colors.